What does giving birth feel like?

 You're about to celebrate your BIRTH-DAY!
-Get the real guide of what to expect when your expecting.
+Get the real guide of what to expect when your expecting & the truth behind what does giving birth feel like?
 From what your birthing plan is to what actually happens.
 Do you know about the delivery process?
 You will after reading this.
 The Bradley method of delivery, precipitous labor, birthing ball, water birthing, a forceps delivery, and then what an urgent c-section looks like.
 And don't forget tips to help you get thru labor pains.
-If you don't have time to read it all the way thru, just listen to Pregnancy Pukeology Podcast Episode 39: Birthing Edition - What does giving birth feel like?
+If you don't have time to read it all the way thru, just listen to Pregnancy Podcast Pukeology Episode 39: Birthing Edition - What does giving birth feel like?

 Birthing: The Process of Giving Birth

 If you have already given birth, you can bear witness that it is not easy.
 If you are yet to, then you need to be adequately prepared and ready to face it.
 This article will provide you with tips on the various birthing plans and how you and your birth attendant can make things work out without any health complications.
 The most common side effect of labor and delivery is nausea and vomiting.
 Did you know over 80% of women will experience upset stomach for a variety of reason, but you don't have apart of that statistic with NoMo Nausea.
 NoMo Nausea Band is an essential oil infused pressure technology wristband that is clinically proven to stop you from throwing up in seconds.